×

 When we asked people living in gorgona what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Gorgona, Panama is often described as relaxed and laid-back, with a strong sense of community.
 The small beach town offers a slower pace of life, with plenty of opportunities for outdoor activities such as surfing, fishing, and hiking.
 The cost of living is relatively low compared to many Western countries, making it an attractive destination for those looking to stretch their budget further.
 The local population is friendly and welcoming, and there is a growing community of expats and digital nomads who often organize social events and gatherings.
 The local cuisine is a blend of traditional Panamanian dishes and international fare, with fresh seafood being a particular highlight.
 Despite its small size, Gorgona has a good range of amenities including supermarkets, restaurants, and healthcare facilities.
 However, for more specialized goods and services, expats may need to travel to the nearby city of Coronado.
 While Spanish is the official language, English is widely spoken in Gorgona, particularly among the expat community.
 This makes it easier for those who do not speak Spanish to settle in and navigate daily life.
 Internet connectivity in Gorgona is generally reliable, making it a viable destination for digital nomads.
 However, power outages can occur, so it's advisable to have a backup plan in place.
 The tropical climate is another draw for many expats and digital nomads, with warm temperatures and plenty of sunshine throughout the year.
 However, the rainy season can bring heavy downpours, so it's important to be prepared for this.
-Overall, life in Gorgona offers a unique blend of tranquility, community, and adventure, making it an appealing choice for expats and digital nomads seeking a slower pace of life in a beautiful beachside setting," remarked one foreigner who made the move to gorgona.
+Overall, life in Gorgona offers a unique blend of tranquility, community, and adventure, making it an appealing choice for expats and digital nomads seeking a slower pace of life in a beautiful beachside setting," said one person in gorgona.

 Where should I live in gorgona?